 These small batch chocolate peanut butter truffles are rich, indulgent, and simple.
 This recipe makes just seven truffles (but can be scaled up) and is great for holiday desserts!

 With Valentine's Day (or Galentine's Day) festivities coming up, chocolate is on the brain!
 Not that chocolate is ever far from my mind when it comes to dessert, but it definitely jumps to the front of the line this time of year.

-And while I by no means would ask you to rank your favorite chocolate desserts, I’ll put it out there that truffles are up towards the top of my list.
-They’re rich, they’re dense, and in essence they have built-in portion control.
+And while I by no means would ask you to rank your favorite chocolate desserts, I'll put it out there that truffles are up towards the top of my list, along with dark chocolate covered peppermint pretzels.
+They're rich, they're dense, and in essence they have built-in portion control.

 That is, until one truffle turns into two turns into three...